 PhD title: Implementation of Functional Imagery Training into primary care

-This report is independent research funded by the National Institute for Health Research Applied Research Collaboration South West Peninsula.
+This report is independent research funded by the National Institute for Health and Care Research Applied Research Collaboration South West Peninsula.

 Functional Imagery Training (FIT) is an intervention that trains patients to use imagery to support long term goal attainment.
 It has been used with many patient populations, however this PhD is focusing on weight management.